acl-org/aclpubcheck/README.md

 **Note**: Additional info can be found in the PDF document ``aclpubcheck_additional_info.pdf`` included in this package.

+## Online Versions

-**Online Version**: If you are having trouble with installing and using the Python toolkit directly, you can use a CodaLab version online https://colab.research.google.com/drive/1Sq6ilmrFUQpUFMkV71U8-Wf0madW-Uer?usp=sharing.
+If you are having trouble with installing and using the Python toolkit directly, you can use:
+- a **CodaLab version** at https://colab.research.google.com/drive/1Sq6ilmrFUQpUFMkV71U8-Wf0madW-Uer?usp=sharing (thank Danilo Croce).
+- an **Hugging Face Space** at https://huggingface.co/spaces/teelinsan/aclpubcheck (thank Andrea Santilli).
+More info about this version can be found at https://github.com/teelinsan/aclpubcheck-gui

 ## Updating the names in citations